US Depression Rates Hit All-Time High!

 The impact of depression rates on healthcare

 Depression rates are on the rise, and this has a significant impact on healthcare.
-The cost of treating depression is now estimated to be more than $200 billion a year in the United States, and this number is only going to continue to grow.
+The cost of treating depression is now estimated to be more than $200 billion a year in the United States, and this number will only continue to grow.
 If you don’t want to be a victim of identity theft, make sure that you do your due diligence to avoid this crime.

 What Does a Hacker Do with Your Personal Information?

-The next time that you go to the store and you have the typical $20 or $50 bill in your pocket ask yourself what you would do if you were a hacker.
-How would you get rid of that money so that you wouldn’t get caught?
+The next time you go to the store and have the typical $20 or $50 bill in your pocket, ask yourself what you would do if you were a hacker.
+How would you get rid of that money so you wouldn’t get caught?

 History of Depression Rates in the U.S.

 The history of depression rates in the U.S. is a complicated one.
-The graph below shows that, while there have been some ups and downs, the overall trend has increased.
-In particular, the past few years have seen a significant increase in depression rates.
-Depression rates have been on the rise in the U.S. for the past few years.
-The graph below shows that, while there have been some ups and downs, the overall trend has increased.
+The graph below shows that the overall trend has increased while there have been some ups and downs.
+In particular, the past few years have significantly increased depression rates.
+Depression rates have increased in the U.S. for the past few years.
+The graph below shows that the overall trend has increased while there have been some ups and downs.

 How to Prevent Depression Rates from Rising

 There are many ways to prevent depression rates from rising.
 Some methods are more obvious than others.
-For example, they were increasing access to mental health services in a meaningful way prevent depression rates from growing.
+For example, they were meaningfully increasing access to mental health services to trevent depression rates from growing.
 However, there are many other ways to prevent depression rates from rising.
-One way to avoid depression rates from increasing is to ensure that people haaccessealthy foods and exercise.
-But the state of American infrastructure is preventing low-income communities from getting healthy food, and the current administration is dismantling efforts to make sure more children get physical education.
+One way to prevent depression rates from increasing is to ensure that people have healthy foods and exercise.
+However, the state of American infrastructure is preventing low-income communities from getting healthy food, and the current administration is dismantling efforts to ensure more children get physical education.

 Researchers have found that you’re less likely to be obese in some areas of the country if you’re poor.
-In other words, poverty protects you from obesity, at least when it comes to food.
+In other words, poverty protects you from obesity, at least regarding food.

 The thing you should keep on your Mind